TP-Link Deco M5 (3-pack) Dual-Band Whole Home Mesh WiFi, up to 5500 sq ft coverage, Antivirus Security Protection and Parental Controls.

 What is Mesh Wifi?

-Mesh WiFi is a whole home WiFi system built to eliminate dead zones and to provide uninterrupted WiFi throughout your home.
+Mesh WiFi is a whole home WiFi system built to eliminate dead zones and to provide uninterrupted WiFi coverage throughout your home.

 A Mesh Wifi system enables devices in your network to have faster speeds, greater coverage, and a more reliable connection.
 While traditional routers broadcast WiFi from a single point, mesh WiFi systems have multiple access points.